Spare The Cockatoos A Life Sentence

 - essential ways in which to give pet cockatoos a quality of life

-- keys to eliminate personality problems, have a better relatioship with your companion bird and a good friendship.
+- elements of a balanced diet necessary for a healthy bird - keys to eliminate personality problems, have a better relatioship with your companion bird and a good friendship.

 You can listen to the audio and view the pictures below.